Cash-only Italian spot w/ exceptional pasta, carpaccio & rice balls. A must-try Brooklyn Heights gem.

 Noodle Pudding in Brooklyn Heights is a rewarding dining experience, known for its excellent rice balls, carpaccio, and pasta, though it has payment and reservation restrictions.

-"Customers highly recommend the pasta dishes, carpaccio, rice balls, and fried calamari.
-Fresh seafood is also a standout."
+"Customers highly recommend the pasta dishes, rice balls, and fried calamari.
+The trippa is also noted as being particularly good."

 Important Note

-This restaurant is cash only and does not take reservations for small parties.
-It also opens at 5 PM, so it's not suitable for lunch recommendations.
+The restaurant is cash-only and does not accept reservations for smaller parties.
+It also does not open until 5 PM, making it unsuitable for lunch.

 Positive"The original poster explains the logistical challenges of meeting guests due to their hotel choice in NJ, making Brooklyn less ideal."